Sahara deaths: Niger 'arrests' 127 departing migrants

 Niger lies on a major migrant route between sub-Saharan Africa and Europe.

-Those arrested on Saturday are now reportedly being arrested by police in Arlit.'Criminal activities'
+Those arrested on Saturday are now reportedly being arrested by police in Arlit.

 The government announced on Friday a plan to close illegal camps in northern Niger - which it referred to as "ghettos" - and said those involved in trafficking migrants would be "severely punished".